imrafaelmerino/java-fun/docs/index.md

 * _c.union(d, MULTISET)_ returns _c_ plus all the elements from _d_ appended to the back.
 * _c.union(d, LIST)_ returns _c_ plus those elements from d which position >= c.size().
 * _c.union\_(d)_ returns _c_ plus those elements from _d_ which position >= c.size(), and, at the positions
 where a container of the same type exists in _c_ and _d_, the result is their union.
-This operations doesn't make any sense if arrays are not considered Lists.
+This operation doesn't make any sense if arrays are not considered Lists.

 Notice that _c.union(d, SET)_ and _c.union(d, MULTISET)_ are commutative.